-Sea Turtle Nesting: Sea turtle patrol volunteers are responsible to document when horse tracks are present on the beach in front of a nest on the morning of a nesting event as well as when the nest hatches.
-Out of the 1205 nests documented, 0 emergence events were reported to have had interactions with horse tracks (note: not all indications of the presence of horse tracks were marked on nesting data sheets).
+Sea Turtle Nesting: Sea Turtle Patrol volunteers are responsible for documenting when horse tracks are present on the beach in front of a nest on the morning of a nesting event as well as when the nest hatches.
+Out of the 864 nests documented, 0 emergence events were reported to have had interactions with horse tracks (note: not all indications of the presence of horse tracks were marked on nesting data sheets).
 When horse track information is not provided, the County is not able to evaluate the impacts of horseback riding.

-Assessment: For calendar year 2023, a total of 74 General Equestrian and no new Master Equestrian permits were issued (Table 12).
-Additionally, and upon request by the equestrian permit holders, the County will replace a permit for various reasons such as lost or damaged permits.
-7 replacement permits were re-issued in 2023.
+Assessment: For the calendar year 2024, a total of 125 General Equestrian and no new Master Equestrian permits were issued (Table 12).
+Additionally, and upon request from the equestrian permit holders, the County will replace a permit for various reasons such as lost or damaged permits.